AIK-01/Data-Analysis/Project-2 -> Olympic Analysis/README.md

 However, let’s see how this hypothesis is working for different tables.

 I am providing only the outcomes from the tables.
-You can confirm these insights by viewing this [Spreadsheet].
+You can confirm these insights by viewing this [Spreadsheet](https://docs.google.com/spreadsheets/d/1--rITmJqS8966Eo8gYWeT7n-TQz_1v40sXZkDHzX_go/edit?gid=1871221069#gid=1871221069).

  **1. Summer Male:**
  **A(18-35):** Out of every **6** athletes, **1** is likely to win a medal.